lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ## Formatting

+- [ ] Lily UI is created from scripts
+- [ ] UI setup does not depend on manually built Studio UI
-- [ ] Services are organized consistently
+- [ ] Services are alphabetized
+- [ ] Related top-level declarations are alphabetized inside their section
+- [ ] Dependency order is preserved when alphabetical order is required to be broken
 - [ ] Top-level sections are easy to find
 - [ ] Lily separators are used
 - [ ] Simple expressions stay compact